 - You or another employee have intentionally inflicted the damage.

-- The damage is caused by a driver who was unlicensed or under the influence of drugs or alcohol.
+- The damage is caused by a driver who is unlicensed or under the influence of drugs or alcohol.

 - The damage is caused by a driver who is not covered by the insurance policy, or by someone who is using the vehicle without permission.